alanng10/class-lang/Doc/Article/a.md

 Module and other modules that it depends, their associated files and folders, are copied to a folder, and ready to be executed, when the module is deployed.

+Class has documentation that includes programming guide, system architecture, and API reference.

 Class as a platform is best platform to develop because it has easiest use lang elements and builtin infra.